What are the most popular LLM benchmarks?

 If you’re looking for a one-stop-shop, HuggingFace's Big Benchmarks Collection is a pretty comprehensive list of widely used benchmarks.
 It includes the benchmarks covered by the popular OpenLLM Leaderboard and adds a variety of other important benchmarks.

-For those looking for a more granular view on LLM benchmarks, we’re introducing a few of the most popular benchmarks categorized by use case:
+For a more granular view on LLM benchmarks, we’re introducing a few of the most popular benchmarks categorized by use case:

 Reasoning, conversation, Q&A benchmarks